 Nonetheless, there is much about the culture of early modern humans that can never be construed from the archaeological record.
 Many materials rarely preserve and particular aspects of social and cultural life cannot be reconstructed with confidence.
-However, this paper will propose a wholly different method of attributing elements of culture to modern humans, using ethnographic reconstruction based on the worldwide distributions of material and social culture.
+However, this paper1 will propose a wholly different method of attributing elements of culture to modern humans, using ethnographic reconstruction based on the worldwide distributions of material and social culture.
 In some ways, this is a reprise of the Kulturkreislehre methods of the nineteenth and twentieth century German and Swedish ethnologists, and much of what follows re-interprets their observations, although they would no doubt have been very surprised at the use to which they are now put.

-&lt;sup>1 A first version of this paper was presented in Geneva, 31st October 2002.
+1 A first version of this paper was presented in Geneva, 31st October 2002.
 Département d'Anthropologie et d'Ecologie, University of Geneva.
 I am grateful to the Department for the invitation to speak and to the audience for their comments, especially Eric Huysecom.
+Presented in a revised form at SAFA, Bergen 2004.